okfn/tellme/README.md

-# Reporter
+# TellMe

 [![Travis Build Status](https://travis-ci.org/okfn/tellme.svg)](https://travis-ci.org/okfn/tellme)
 [![Coverage Status](https://coveralls.io/repos/okfn/tellme/badge.svg)](https://coveralls.io/r/okfn/tellme)

-Reporter is a toolkit to create user-facing reports.
+TellMe is a toolkit to create user-facing reports.

 Clients write entries to a reporting backend (with an optional schema), and generate output in a number of formats.

 Entries are Python dictionaries, and comply with a schema if one is supplied.

-A Report can be generated from the backend source in several *report formats*.
+A report can be generated from the backend source in several *report formats*.

 ## Status